gyrogami logo

 Earwires should be made from hardened wire.
 Gold gets pretty darn hard despite it being a "soft" metal.
 This earwire definitely was spring temper.
 The first one came out just as planned.
 The second one was coming out perfectly as well and it was time to cut the tail to working length.

 When an earwire launches at Mach 9 and ricochets into oblivion among countless shelves, tote boxes, and machinery it becomes worse than a scavenger hunt.
-That was $50 worth of gold that just played a cruel game of hide-and-no-seek.
+That $50 worth of gold played a cruel game of hide-and-no-seek.
 Losing the gold sucks but it was the last piece in that alloy and color!
 That meant remelting everything again to make a matching set.

 Posted by M: June 22, 2019